Mailchimp vs Mailerlite: The email marketing stand-off

 In a Nutshell

-Imagine you don’t need a marketing tool, sales tool, CRM, email client, and Zapier to link them together.
-With Nutshell, you’re provided an all-in-one platform that scales with you, combines your sales and marketing tools in an affordable package and remains user-friendly.
+Imagine you don’t need to link a marketing tool, sales tool, CRM, and email platform together.
+With Nutshell, you’re provided an all-in-one solution that scales with you, combines your sales and marketing tools in an affordable package, and remains user-friendly.

 NO CREDIT CARD REQUIRED